archlinux/infrastructure/docs/matrix.md

 ## Signing in

 For the initial sign-in you need to use a client that supports OpenID Single-Sign-On, such as [Element Web](https://app.element.io/).
 Enter `@username:archlinux.org` as the username and Element should offer to sign into our homeserver.

 You will be automatically invited to several rooms:
   - `#archlinux:archlinux.org`: A public room for Arch Linux users.
-  - `#staff:archlinux.org`: Bridged with the `#archlinux-staff` IRC channel on Freenode.
   - `#internal:archlinux.org`: A staff-only room with end-to-end encryption.

-After signing in you can use Element's settings to set a password for the account if you want to use a client that does not support SSO.
+Password login is currently disabled, which might exclude some clients.
+It can be re-enabled should demand exist.

 If you need to provide your client with a homeserver address, use `https://matrix.archlinux.org`.